SvenGDK/PS-Multi-Tools/PS5-Dumpable-Games.md

-### This is not a full list and only contains some tested games.
+### This is not a full list and only contains games that have been tested on dumping only!

 ### List of games that can be grabbed via FTP